arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-storage-fileshare.md

 PS> Install-Module -Name Arcus.Scripting.Storage.FileShare
 ```

-## Creating a folder on a file share
+## Creating a folder on an Azure file share

 Creates a new folder within the Azure Store File Share resource.